 PEI can lose its adhesive powers after a couple of hundred hours.
 When you see models coming loose regularly, wipe the surface thoroughly with acetone to restore the adhesion.
 This should only be used in the smooth PEI sheet and only around once per month.
 Do not overuse acetone.
 Extended use makes PEI surface brittle.
 Also, do not use acetone before printing with PETG.

 Glue is a great, easy-to-use tool to increase adhesion.
 It also creates a protective separation layer.
 No need for glue specially made for 3D printing.
 You can use a basic (PVA-based) glue stick.
-This is supplied with the printer.
 From our experience, it is not needed when printing PLA, but may it be advisable when printing:

 'ABS juice' should only be used on the Smooth PEI sheet, when printing ABS prints.
 It is a mixture of Acetone and ABS pellets.
 ABS scraps, brims, or failed prints can be used too.
 Be very gentle when applying the juice and do so only when the bed is cold.
 Prints will adhere very strongly.